UCL/MPHY0026/doc/summerschool/pivot_calibration_demo.rst

   757	    17.5	8.75	0	10.25	1.5	0	24.75	1.5	0	24.75	16	0	10.25	16	0

-When you start SciKit-SurgeryBARD you need to define identify pointer.txt in the `config.json`_ file, shown below.
+When you start SciKit-SurgeryBARD you need to define the location of pointer.txt in the `config.json`_ file, as shown below.

 ::